MFlorO/30-Days-Of-React/01_Day_JavaScript_Refresher/01_javascript_refresher.md

 #### Ternary Operators

-Ternary operator is very common in _React_.
+<span style="color: yellow"> Ternary operator is very common in _React_.
 It is a short way to write if else statement.
-In React we use ternary operator in many cases.
+In React we use ternary operator in many cases. </span>

 To generalize, ternary operator is another way to write conditionals.